-- Take NEXAVAR exactly as prescribed by your doctor. - The usual dose of NEXAVAR is 2 tablets taken 2 times a day (for a total of 4 tablets each day).
-Your doctor may change your dose during treatment, stop treatment for some time or completely stop treatment with NEXAVAR if you have side effects. - Take NEXAVAR without food (at least 1 hour before or 2 hours after a meal). - If you miss a dose of NEXAVAR, skip the missed dose, and take your next dose at your regular time.
+- Take NEXAVAR exactly as your healthcare provider tells you to take it. - Take NEXAVAR 2 times a day.
+Your healthcare provider may change your dose, temporarily stop treatment or completely stop treatment with NEXAVAR if you have side effects. - Take NEXAVAR without food (at least 1 hour before or 2 hours after a meal). - If you miss a dose of NEXAVAR, skip the missed dose, and take your next dose at your regular time.
 Do not double your dose of NEXAVAR. - If you take too much NEXAVAR call your doctor or go to the nearest hospital emergency room right away.